ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/supersonic-oasis-movie-prize.markdown

   \ is here to get you there.
 So if you are an Oasis fan, get yourself and a friend\
   \ to complete the form below and you could see the Gallagher brothers on the big\
   \ screen! \r\n\r\n<p>Good luck!</p>"
-section3-content: "Your world's leading cinema operators Vue, managing the most respected\
+section3-content: "Your world's leading cinema operators VUE, managing the most respected\
-  \ brands in major European markets will bring you the major Oasis documentary movie.\
+  \ brands in European markets will bring you the major Oasis documentary movie. <p>Does\
-  \ Sounds perfect, right?"
+  \ it sounds like the perfect plan to you?</p>"
 entry-title: "Win 2 tickets to a Big Screen show of Supersonic, the Oasis documentary\
   \ movie"
 entry-content: "<p>Win 2 tickets to see Supersonic, the greatest documentary of the\